EricHChu/Border-Control/README.txt

+Simple Border Control Game made in godot.
+Try to get the highest score possible.
-The final program is BorderControl.exe
+The final game file is BorderControl.exe
-Sorry abt the poor final managing structure T_T this was coded from thursday night to friday morning T_T